marouen-kachroudi/muffeez/src/assets/blog/posts/policy.md

   Reduce risks by preventing unauthorized configurations from ever being deployed.

 - **Automation-First Governance**
-  No more manual checking — let Azure enforce the rules 24/7.
+  No more manual checking, let Azure enforce the rules 24/7.

 ---